Early Beginnings

 In 2014, equestrian entrepreneur Mark Bellissimo announced plans for the Tryon International Equestrian Center in nearby Mill Spring.
 The vision was ambitious: transform 1,600 acres into a world-class equestrian facility capable of hosting the highest levels of international competition.

 The investment paid off rapidly.
 TIEC opened its doors and quickly attracted top-tier events, culminating in 2018 when the facility hosted the FEI World Equestrian Games.
-This was a watershed moment.
-For the first time, a venue in the rural foothills of North Carolina welcomed riders and spectators from dozens of countries, broadcasting Tryon’s name to the global equestrian community.
+For the first time, a venue in the rural foothills of North Carolina welcomed riders and spectators from dozens of countries.

 The World Equestrian Games transformed the region from a respected local horse community into an international equestrian destination.
-Infrastructure investments in roads, hospitality, and services accompanied TIEC’s growth, raising the profile and livability of the entire area.
+Infrastructure investments in roads, hospitality, and services accompanied TIEC's growth.

 Tryon Today